 Not everyone in your life will understand what you are going through but getting support from people who do is one of the most important ways you can take care of yourself during this difficult time.
-The AMC Pet Loss Support Group, which is free and open to the public, is a place to find that community.
+The AMC Pet Loss Support Program, which is free and open to the public, is a place to find that community.
 You can find information about other groups and resources at the bottom of this page.

 Supporting the Whole Family Through the Loss of an Animal Companion